 Dan Schwartzman is a freelance journalist and Bikram yoga teacher living in San Francisco.
 After writing for newspapers on both coasts, he founded Café Abroad InPRINT.

 This story originally appeared in the March 2013 issue of Adventure Cyclist magazine.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!